inflaton/decentralized-bookstore/README.md

 # Decentralized Bookstore

-This sample dApp is the companion project of my blog [Tech deep-dive on web3 dApp development](https://mirror.xyz/dashboard/edit/tJf6H6wsOfOGJIdWqopK7iopcuD0NRxdmn1_de2m_Lo).
+This sample dApp is the companion project of my blog
+<a href="https://mirror.xyz/dashboard/edit/tJf6H6wsOfOGJIdWqopK7iopcuD0NRxdmn1_de2m_Lo" target="_blank">Tech deep-dive on web3 dApp development</a>
+.
 It uses [Vue.js](https://vuejs.org/) for developing SPA as front-end and Truffle & Solidity for developing Smart Contract as backend.

 Please refer to the following steps to deploy this dApp on EVM-compliant testnets and IPFS.